samik-j/library-service/README.md

 # Library Service
-Program for managing online library
+Program for managing online library.
+Allows for user registration, browsing through books, borrowing and returning.
+There is an amount of each book, users have borrowing limits.
+Each loan is registered and has a return date, after which it is overdue.

 ## Prerequisites
 * MySQL